 Medicaid became effective in South Carolina in July 1968, two and a half years after it was available in the first states that implemented it.
 Eligibility has been improved and expanded over the years through federal mandates that required coverage for children and pregnant women.

 A primary provision of the ACA was to expand Medicaid to cover all legally-present residents with incomes up to 138 percent of poverty, with the federal government paying the full cost of expansion through 2016.
-After that, the states will gradually take on a small portion of the cost, but it will never exceed ten percent.
+After that, the states have gradually taken on a small portion of the cost, but it will never exceed ten percent.
 It was expected that this landmark expansion of Medicaid would be implemented in every state.

-Governor Nikki Haley has been staunch in her opposition to Medicaid expansion, although her comments on the issue may indicate that her primary objective is opposing President Obama.
+Former Governor Nikki Haley was staunch in her opposition to Medicaid expansion, although her comments on the issue seemed to indicate that her primary objective was opposing President Obama.
 In 2013, Haley stated that South Carolina “will not expand Medicaid on President Obama’s watch.
 We will not expand Medicaid ever.”
 And Gov. McMaster has maintained that approach.
-Unfortunately, this means that South Carolina residents are paying federal taxes that are being used to fund Medicaid expansion in other states – and they’re getting nothing for themselves.
+Unfortunately, this means that South Carolina residents are paying federal taxes that are being used to fund Medicaid expansion in other states — and they’re getting nothing for themselves.
 The state is missing out on $15.8 billion in federal funding over the next decade by not expanding Medicaid.